ropensci/rfishbase/inst/doc/rfishbase/rfishbase_pandoc.md

-FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction, economic relevance of the world’s fish, organized by species [@fishbase2012].
+FishBase ([fishbase.org](http://fishbase.org)) is an award-winning online database of information about the morphology, trophic ecology, physiology, ecotoxicology, reproduction, economic relevance of the world’s fish, organized by species (Froese and Pauly 2012).
 FishBase was developed in collaboration with the United Nations Food and Agriculture Organization and is supported by a consortium of nine research institutions.
 In addition to its web-based interface, FishBase provides